 For large site count 2D and 3D MT or AMT surveys, the array configuration is more cost effective.
-The central control unit of the array is capable of controlling several thousand recording units wirelessly.
-Standard distances are 5 miles without and- principallyunlimited with wireless relays.
+The central control unit of the array can control several thousand recording units wirelessly.
+Standard distances are 5 miles without and- principally- unlimited with wireless relays.